 RAM

 RAM is used to store temporary data.
-When you draw something on screen, or even typing, that something is stored temporary in the RAM before you actually save your file.
+When you draw something on screen, e.g. typing, that something is stored temporary in the RAM before you actually save your file.

-How much RAM you have determines how much art you can put on screen.
+The amount of RAM determines how much art you can put on screen before you save.
 If you run out of RAM, your computer will slow down.
-It slows down because it has to switch to storing that temporary data on screen to the hard drive, which is many times slower than RAM.
+It slows down because it has to switch to storing that temporary data on screen to the slower hard drive.

-More RAM also helps increase the number of undos you can save.
+More RAM helps increase the number of undos you can save.

-4GB of RAM is recommended.
+4GB of RAM should be sufficient for light graphics work, e.g. not too many graphics applications running at the same time.
+8GB RAM is recommended in general for graphics work.
 Note that RAM is also shared with other software and the operating system (OS).

 RAM is cheap.
 It's well worth the money.